fleetbase/ember-ui/docs/components/content-panel.md

 ```

 The `next-content-panel` component has several configurable options that can be passed as parameters.
 These include:
-You can customize the Click-to-Reveal component by passing in different props:

 | Parameter | Description |
 | --- | --- |